Asymptotic mapping class groups of closed surfaces punctured along Cantor sets

 In fact, a minor variation of the arguments in \cite{FK} serves to prove the following strengthening of Theorem \ref{thm:FK}, which will be crucial for us:

-\begin{proposition} For every $b\in \N$, the group $\Bc_0^b$ is finitely presented. \end{proposition} \begin{proof}[Sketch proof] The definition of the reduced pants complex from \cite{FK} makes sense also for $\Sigma_0^b$, with arbitrary $b$.
-By the same arguments as in \cite{HT}, this complex is connected and simply-connected and, using the same reasoning as in \cite{FK}, $\Bc_0^b$ acts cocompactly on it.
-The stabilizer of every cell is an extension of a finite permutation group by a finitely generated free abelian group, and in particular finitely presented.
+\begin{proposition} For every $b\in \N\cup \{0\}$, the groups $\Bc_0^b$ and $\Bh_0^b$ are finitely presented. \end{proposition} \begin{proof}[Sketch proof] The definition of the reduced pants complex from \cite{FK} makes sense also for $\Sigma_0^b$, with arbitrary $b$.
+By the same arguments as in \cite{HT}, this complex is connected and simply-connected and, using the same reasoning as in \cite{FK}, the groups $\Bc_0^b$ and $\Bh_0^b$ each act cocompactly on it.
+The stabilizer of every cell is an extension of a finite permutation group by a finitely generated free-abelian group, and in particular finitely presented.
 At this point, the result follows from Theorem \ref{thm:brown}. \end{proof}

 We now turn to the proof of Theorem \ref{thm:fg}, whose statement we now recall: